-Alexander Burov did a lot of astonishing work for SpinTires.
-In this interview, he talked about his work on the modeling and painting of these outstanding vehicle models with 3ds Max and Substance Painter.
+Alexander Burov talked about modeling and painting of these outstanding vehicle models with 3ds Max and Substance Painter.

 My name is Alexander, I’m 26 and I currently work as a vehicle artist on SpinTires.
 I model vehicles and add-ons for them.
 I was into making clips and once, while editing some video, I’ve decided to add 3D.
 That’s how I started learning modeling and ended up with game models.
 My skills were useful for game development, so I got interested.